New all-night absorbency styles! Shop Sleep Short and Boyshort

 Try pelvic floor physical therapy

-Pelvic floor physical therapy can help you reconnect with your body after treatment and start addressing issues like urinary incontinence and pelvic pain.
-Rachel says pelvic floor PT isn’t always the end-all solution, but it can be a great option to improve your symptoms.
+Pelvic floor physical therapy can help you reconnect with your body after treatment and start addressing issues like urinary incontinence, urine leakage, and pelvic pain.
+Rachel says pelvic floor PT isn’t always the end-all solution, but it can be a great option to improve your symptoms, including strengthening the bladder muscles for better control.
 You can start your PT search here.

 Give your brain a break